Wobblyyyy/Pathfinder2/docs/14_calibration.md

 ```

 ### Calibrating drive train
-Drive train calibration is very similiar to odometry calibration.
+Drive train calibration is very similar to odometry calibration.
 You just
 need to make sure your robot goes forwards when you tell it to go forwards
 and rightwards when you tell it to go rightwards... you get the point.